Romania in World War I: The Legion of Romanian Volunteers in Italy

-Out of a total of 60,000 prisoners of war of Romanian origin, 36,712 soldiers and 525 officers requested to join the Romanian Legion in Italy.
-Of the officers, one was a colonel, 5 were majors, 32 captains, 97 lieutenants, 294 sublieutenants, and 96 applicants.
+Following requests for enlistment to fight against Austria-Hungary, the Romanian volunteers were incorporated in July 1918 into the Italian Royal Army, to be enlisted in October of the same year in a large national unit.
+Between July and October 1918, three companies were formed, named "Horea", "Cloșca" and "Crișan".
 The education given to the volunteers enrolled in the new units, emphasized the development of the Romanian national consciousness and the love for their country, which was to be Romania, a country that many knew only through the hostile propaganda of Austria-Hungary.
 Also, this education aimed to eliminate the distrust in the new Italian ally, as well as the difficulties of communication with other soldiers from the other Romanian historical regions.
 The only language used in military service was Romanian.
 Officers of Romanian origin had a complex training program, which included, among other things, the study of the Italian language.

-The ranks of the Austro-Hungarian soldiers enlisted in the Romanian Legion were equivalated to those corresponding of the Italian Royal Army.
+The equipment and endowment of the constituted units and subunits was made with Italian military equipment.
+The enlisted POWs received the corresponding rank in the Italian Royal Army.
 The sedentary part of the Romanian Legion, under the command of Colonel Camillo Ferraioli, was established at Albano Laziale, and the base camp in the Avezzano camp.
+Out of a total of 60,000 prisoners of war of Romanian origin, 36,712 soldiers and 525 officers requested to join the Romanian Legion in Italy (Legione Romena d'Italia).
+Of the officers, one was a colonel, 5 were majors, 32 captains, 97 lieutenants, 294 sublieutenants, and 96 applicants.

+Only the three companies formed prior to October 1918 actually fought on the Italian front until the armistice of November 3, 1918.
+Taking part in the battles of Vittorio Veneto, Montello, Sisemolet, Piave, Cimone and Monte Grappa.
+After the end of the war, they participated in the Hungarian–Romanian War.